kerimalmali/BCI-Dataset-FBCSP/README.md

 # BCI-Dataset-FBCSP
-BCI dataset FBCSP application
+BCI dataset FBCSP application <br>
-Apply with BCI Dataset and Korea University Dataset You can choose dataset.
-You can work with one of them.
+Apply with BCI Dataset and Korea University Dataset <br>
+You can choose dataset.
+You can work with one of them.<br>